LordKayden/VoidxMusic/.github/README.md

 * The project uses the font [`Poppins`](../assets/font.ttf) as its main font for the thumbnails.
 * The projects uses attractive images and icons which you can get in [assets](../assets/) directory.

-For more information on the technologies that power the SiestaXMusic, check out the [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/).
+For more information on the technologies that power the VoidXMusic, check out the [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/).

 # ⚡️ Getting Started

-### Before deploying SiestaXMusic , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.
+### Before deploying VoidXMusic , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

-> If you want to start working with SiestaXMusic you can either fork or import repo .
+> If you want to start working with VoidXMusic you can either fork or import repo .
 > The official [documentation site](https://notreallyshikhar.gitbook.io/yukkimusicbot/) contains a lot of information.
 The best place to start is from the deployment section.
 > If you'd like to talk to us, join us on our [Telegram Group](https://telegram.me/VoidMusicSuppot)